5.4. Colloid Postprocessing¶

 One way to manipulate the colloid data to produce a format suitable for

-visualisation is to use the extract_colloids
+visualisation is to use the extract_colloids utility found in the

-directory.
+util directory.
 This will reform the output file (either ASCII or

 binary) to a comma-separated-values (CSV) file.
 In its most simple